Knavesmire: York gallows

 By the beginning of the 19th century, it was felt that the gallows did not create a good first impression for visitors to the city.
 The last hanging at Knavesmire was in 1801, after which the gallows were moved to a more discreet (although still public) location near the castle.
 A paved area with a small plaque today marks the position in which the scaffold stood.

-Present day
+Current usage

-Today, the Knavesmire is used for recreation and for public events.
+The Knavesmire is used for recreation and for public events.
 It is a popular site for dog-walking, and a large part of it is occupied by York Racecourse.
 The York Races were first moved to the Knavesmire from Clifton in 1731.
 Since January 2012 it has been the location of the York Parkrun, a free 5k running event held every Saturday morning.

-It is also home to Yorkshire's largest beer festival, which has been held on Knavesmire since 2009.
-The annual York CAMRA Beer & Cider Festival is held in a marquee on Knavesmire opposite the Grandstand.

 The Little Knavesmire is the home of Ovington CC.